PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data

-We are interested in quantifying the specificity, or the percentage of observations \textit{not} labeled as leverage or distance outliers that are truly non-outliers.
-Since there are no artifacts in the simulated data, specificity in this case is simply the percentage of volumes in each scan not labeled as outliers.
-For each simulation setup, specificity is nearly 100\% on average using either method, with very narrow confidence bands.
+The specificity, or percentage of observations \textit{not} labeled as outliers that are truly non-outliers, in this case is simply the percentage of volumes in each scan not labeled as outliers.
+Figure \ref{spec_noart} shows the mean specificity across $1000$ iterations, where each line represents a scan and SNR level.
+The lines in red correspond to SNR of $0.05$, which is close to the observed SNR of each scan.
+Specificity is nearly $100\%$ for both leverage and robust distance methods across all thresholds and SNR levels considered.
+In the presence of structured noise, the specificity of the robust distance method is approximately $97$-$98\%$ in some cases, unless the $99.99$th quantile threshold is used.